I suppose it had to happen eventually.

 In most of my G Gundam reviews so far, I've made fun of one particular Gundam over and over: Neo-America's Gundam Maxter.
 Now, after all this time (and all those reviews), we're finally going to take a look at the man himself.

 Each Gundam in the series represents what the Japanese animators think of its home country, and their idea of America is a sight to behold.
-Gundam Maxter combines everything that Americans hold dearest to their hearts: boxing, surfing, football, cowboys, rockstars and bikini girls.
+Gundam Maxter combines everything that we all, as Americans, hold dearest to our hearts: boxing, surfing, football, cowboys, rockstars and bikini girls.
 Just makes you wanna salute an apple pie, doesn't it?

 Gundam Maxter's head is shaped like a football helmet, right down to the little facemask-style bar across his mouth.
 His shoulder pads, also a football reference, double as big boxing gloves; they fit over Maxter's hands and can be used for his "bursting machine-gun punch!"
 Plus, the armor on his torso can be removed and replaced with a piece that looks like a bare chest.
 Good thing Noble Gundam didn't have that feature, huh?

 This figure also includes a transformable core lander.
 Sort of a stylized flying car, the core lander is part simple transportation and part control module.
-The driver's seat folds upward and plugs into the back of the Gundam, providing a cockpit and rocket boosters.
+The windshield/driver's seat area folds upward and plugs into the back of the Gundam, providing a cockpit and (slightly) movable rocket boosters.

 You get a lot for your money with Gundam Maxter: changing him between normal and "boxer" mode is simple, but really adds a lot of variety to the toy - both modes look distinctly different.
 So maybe I shouldn't have given him such a hard time all along, but his story's still really goofy.